Gurgaon: Law and government

-Gurgaon is governed by the Municipal Corporation of Gurugram which follows a Mayor-Council system.
+Gurgaon is governed by the Municipal Corporation of Gurugram, which follows a mayor-council system.
 In 2017, the GMDA (Gurugram Metropolitan Development Authority) was formed, which looks after the city's infrastructure.

 Crime

-As per the authorities, the following is the crime data of Gurgaon for 2022:
+As per the authorities, the following is the key crime data of Gurgaon for 2022:

-The police department in Gurgaon is headed by the Commissioner of Police - Gurugram Police, which forms a part of the Haryana Police. and reports to the Haryana state government.
-Gurugram Police has a separate traffic police department headquartered in sector 51.
+The police department in Gurgaon is headed by the Commissioner of Police - Gurgaon Police, which forms a part of the Haryana Police and reports to the Haryana state government.
+Gurgaon Police has a separate traffic police department headquartered in sector 51.
 Fire protection within the city limits is provided by Municipal Corporation of Gurugram through four fire stations, located in sector 29, sector 37, Udyog Vihar and Bhim Nagar.

 In 2018, the first cyber police station was inaugurated in the city.
-As per the authorities, around 1,500 complaints related to cyber crime, including cyber fraud, online banking fraud, cheating through bank cards, social media complaints & data theft, are received every month.
-Due to shortage of in-house cyber experts, the police largely outsources such cases to external organizations.
+As per the authorities, around 1,500 complaints related to cybercrime, including cyber fraud, online banking fraud, cheating through bank cards, social media complaints & data theft, are received every month.
+Due to a shortage of in-house cyber experts, the police largely outsource such cases to external organisations.

 Education

 The city's public school system is managed by the government of Haryana and administered by Haryana Board of School Education.
 There are other schools affiliated to the Central Board of Secondary Education, Indian Certificate of Secondary Education and International Baccalaureate boards.
-Key schools in the city include Alpine Convent School, Blue Bells Model School, Gurugram Public School, Heritage Xperiential Learning School, Lancers International School, Ryan International School, MatriKiran, SCR Public School, Shalom Hills International School, The Shri Ram School and Vega Schools.
+Key schools in the city include Alpine Convent School, Ambience Public School, Blue Bells Model School, Delhi Public School, GEMS International School, Gurugram Public School, Heritage Xperiential Learning School, Kunskapsskolan International, K R Mangalam World School, Lancers International School, Ryan International School, Salwan Public School, SCR Public School, Shalom Hills International School, The Shri Ram School and Vega Schools.

-There are several universities and institutes, offering bachelor's, master's, doctorate and other programs, located in Gurgaon and the surrounding area, including Gurugram University, Sushant University, Sushant School of Art and Architecture, Ansal University, The NorthCap University, GD Goenka University, K.R.
-Mangalam University, Amity University, Management Development Institute, Great Lakes Institute of Management, Infinity Business School, BML Munjal University, Shree Guru Gobind Singh Tricentenary University, and National Brain Research Centre.
+There are several universities and institutes, offering bachelor's, master's, doctorate and other programs, located in Gurgaon and the surrounding area, including Gurugram University, Sushant University, NorthCap University, GD Goenka University, K.R.
+Mangalam University, Amity University, Management Development Institute, Great Lakes Institute of Management, Infinity Business School, BML Munjal University, Shree Guru Gobind Singh Tricentenary University.